Dog Behaviour Consultations

 After the behaviour consultation you will receive a written report within a week, which clearly explains the diagnosis and the treatment plan, this can be sent to your vet if required.
 Ongoing support via email or phone after the consultation is included and follow up sessions (includes a follow up report) are available for additional support.
 I will check in with you after 2 weeks.

 Veterinary referral is essential in order to rule out any underlying physiological conditions which may be affecting your dog's behaviour.
-Please get in touch and I can speak to your vet for referral purposes or I can provide a form which you can take to your vet directly.
+Please get in touch and I can provide a form which your veterinary surgeon will need to fill out for referral purpose.

 I value you and your dog's welfare highly and aim to offer the best dog behaviour counselling service I possibly can.
 All training is reward based, helping to make the process enjoyable for you and your dog.